mozilla/anodejsholidayseason/localization/localization_part_2.md

         LC_MESSAGES/
           messages.pot

 You can give your localizers access to this part of your codebase.
 The Spanish team will need access to `locale/es/LC_MESSAGES/messages.po` for example.
 If you have a really big team, you might have `es-ES` for Spain's Spanish and `es-AR` for Argentian Spanish, instead of just a base `es` for all Spanish locales.

 You can grow the number of locales over time.

+### Merging String changes

+Over time, you'll add new Strings and change or delete others.
+You'll need to update all of the PO files with these changes.

+Gettext has powerful tools to make this easy.

+We provide a wrapper shell script called `merge_po.sh` which uses `msgmerge` under the covers.

+Let's put the i18n-abide tools in our path:

+    $ export PATH=$PATH:node_modules/i18n-abide/bin

+And run a String merge:

+    $ ./node_modules/.bin/extract-pot --locale locale .
+    $ merge_po.sh ./locale

+Just like the first time... `extract-pot` grabs all the Strings and updates the POT file.
+Next `merge_po.sh` updates each locale's PO file to match our codebase.
+You can now ask your L10n teams to localize any new or changed Strings.

+### Gettext versus Not Invented Here
+It is easy enough to throw out Gettext and re-invent the wheel using an invented JSON format.
+This is the strategy that most node modules take.
+If you have a healthy application, as you add locales and develop new features, you will find yourself frustrated by a thousand paper cuts.
+Without `merge_po.sh`, you'll have to write your own merge tools.
+This is because if you have 30 locales, you'll need to update 30 JSON files without losing the work they've already done.

+Gettext offers a powerful merge feature, which will save us many painful hours of coordination.

+# Wrapping Up

+Now that we have various catalogs of strings in a po file per locale, we can hand these off to our localization teams.

+It is always a good idea to talk to the localizers before you start the extract / merge steps.
+You can read Gettext tutorials, as they are all comptaible with our setup.

 Okay, go get your Strings translated and in the next installment, we'll put them to work!